Eunju-Jeong178/Conversion-Rotation/README.md

 # Conversion-Rotation

-## 1. Convert quaternion to euler angles
+## 1. Convert quaternion to rotation

 ## 2. Convert euler angle to ratation